IronReign/ffutse/README.md

 # Playing #FFUTSE - a Freight Frenzy Universal Team Shipping Element

-An open source Collaborative Team Shipping Element - this is an open specification for a common team shipping element designed to be highly compatible with stacking requirements, maximizing stability with ease of manipulation, placement and construction.
+An open source Collaborative Team Shipping Element - this is an open specification for a common team shipping element designed to be highly compatible with capping and stacking requirements, maximizing stability with ease of manipulation, placement and construction.
 We highly encourage all teams to adopt this Standard.

 <p align="center"><a href="https://www.youtube.com/embed/AVp5U7Hya_M"><img width="50%" alt="link to intro video" src="images/RC1videoGrab.PNG" title="click for FFUTSE intro video"/></a></p>

+## For **tldr** slackers:

+<a href="#resources">Skip straight to the Downloads and Resources</a>
+<br><a href="https://forms.gle/p9eFSkRrV8eZk7JB8">Go Sign the Standard</a>

 ## Standards - It’s not rocket science